From Pidgin English to Business English

 Do you know what Pidgin English is and what it means?

-Don't worry, either did I. I always thought it was pigeon English and was meant to convey two small birds talking and while Pidgin English is wrongly confused with carrier pigeons in the sense that pigeons have long been used to carry short messages, the origin apparently comes from the Chinese pronunciation of the English word Business.
+Don't worry, neither did I. I always thought it was pigeon English and was meant to convey two small birds talking and while Pidgin English is wrongly confused with carrier pigeons in the sense that pigeons have long been used to carry short messages, the origin apparently comes from the Chinese pronunciation of the English word Business.

 Thus Pidgin English originally meant Business English and it suggests the ability to communicate the basics rather than the high level of English expected in Business English nowadays.